isomerpages/ogp/_products/scamshield.md

 #### Impact

-* Blocked over 850k SMSes till date
+* Blocked > 850k SMSes till date
-*Cumulatively blocked and blacklisted over 6,000 numbers used in scams
+* Cumulatively blocked and blacklisted > 6,000 numbers used in scams

 #### Team